dneg/DNEG-ML-LEDBackgroundDetection/README.md

 - *target_folder* is the folder relative to the project's src folder to create the Component in.
 - *parent_component* Name of the Component to inherit from.
 E.g. if creating a new Network, inherit from Base_Network.
 If not provided, will inherit from ML Toolkit's base Component."
 - *is_base_component* Optional flag used when creating a new base Component type.

-## Tutorial
-The DNEG ML Template project is an example project that shows how to build ML systems using DNEG ML Toolkit.
-It uses image classification as the ML task, and includes a variety of Components and options to showcase the ML Toolkit's features.

 ### Configuration
 The Simple.json configuration template gives an example of how to quickly start training experiments using DNEG ML Toolkit.